liaochenlanruo/pgcgap/docs/index.md

 ### Pan

 - __Results/PanGenome/Pangenome_Pie.pdf__<br/>
-A 3D pie chart and a fan chart of the breakdown of genes and the number of isolate they are present in.
+A 3D pie chart and a fan chart of the breakdown of genes and the number of isolates they are present in.
 <br/>

 - __Results/PanGenome/pangenome_frequency.pdf__<br/>